 CDC-NHSN is available to answer your questions about the surveillance protocols and to help navigate the NHSN web application.
-Please contact us at nhsn@cdc.gov.
+Contact us via e-mail at nhsn@cdc.gov.
 Type "LTCF" in the subject line for quickest routing to the LTCF Team.